Trump ousts White House staffer who testified against him in impeachment - lawyer

 “There is no question in the mind of any American why this man’s job is over, why this country now has one less soldier serving it at the White House.
 LTC Vindman was asked to leave for telling the truth,” Pressman said.

-In that appearance, Vindman also downplayed concerns that he would suffer payback for speaking out.
+During that appearance, Vindman downplayed concerns that he would suffer payback for speaking out.
 “I will be fine for telling the truth,” he said.

+Michael Volkov, who represented Alexander Vindman when he testified in the impeachment inquiry, said Vindman’s twin brother, Yevgeny Vindman, was escorted off the White House grounds at the same time.

+Yevgeny Vindman, also an Army lieutenant colonel, worked for the NSC as a lawyer.

 Trump emerged victorious from his trial this week with a vote in the Senate, controlled by fellow Republicans who rejected abuse of power and obstruction of justice charges.